guestdaniel/GuestOxenham2022/README.md

 Figure 5 features simulated F0 difference limens (FDLs) derived using ideal observer analysis for three auditory nerve model.
 Each subfigure has a corresponding `.py` script (to generate the neural simulations) and a `.R` script (to plot the figure).
 The `.py` files can take a considerable amount of time and RAM to run, particularly for the sections simulating thresholds for the Verhulst et al. (2018) auditory nerve model.

-## Figure 6

 ## Supplemental Figure 1

 The supplemental figure features a range of simulation results including vector strength and filter tuning plots for all of the tested auditory nerve models and model responses for the Zilany et al. (2014) auditory nerve model for various types of complex tone stimuli.
 Each subfigure has a `.py` file to generate it.
 The first two subfigures rely on simulation results from the `nofigure/vector_strength_curves` and `nofigure/tuning_curves`, respectively.
-The other subfigures are generated by coresponding `.py` files and can take some time to run (as each time the neural simulations are generated on the fly).
+The other subfigures are generated by coresponding `.py` files and can take some time to run.